Top Reasons Massage Therapists Love Their Jobs

-What’s more, having a sense of meaning in life appears to nurture us, with studies linking it to good health and health behaviors as well as to longevity, improved quality of life and lower rates of mental health disorders, including depression and post-traumatic stress disorder (Health Psychology Review, Vol. 11, No. 4, 2017).
+Several studies have shown ways helping others can boost our sense of happiness.
+Having a sense of meaning in life appears to nurture us.
+Studies link having a sense of meaning to good health, healthy behaviors, longer lives, and improved quality of life.
+Other studies show having a sense of life purpose tied with lower rates of mental illness, including depression and post-traumatic stress disorder (Health Psychology Review, Vol. 11, No. 4, 2017).

-If you are considering a career path as a massage therapist, it can be useful to review the factors that massage therapists themselves state as the main advantages of their careers.
+Here are the factors that massage therapists themselves state as the main advantages of their careers.

 What Matters Most to Massage Therapists